SAP-samples/teched2022-DT264/exercises/ex0/README.md

 2. Search for “**Launchpad Service**” and select the entry.

+> **NOTE:** Due to the rebranding to *SAP Build Work Zone standard* the entry in the Service Marketplace might be available under the new name for you.

 3. In the **Application Plans** section choose the 3 dots for the standard plan and click **Create**.

   <p align="center">